Training frequency describes the amount of times you train per week, or, more specifically, how many times you train each muscle group per week.

 Training Frequency For Improved Performance

-One landmark study which highlighted this was a great study from the famous researcher in Europe.
+One landmark study which highlighted this was a great study in Europe by the famous researcher, Raastad.
 He took elite powerlifters and compared their typical training which may train each lift or muscle once per week against a high frequency approach, finding greater gains when they lift more often (Raastad et al., 2012).

 Even if you aren’t interested in strength or performance, for a bodybuilder this can help you add more total volume and weight on the bar.
 Another key factor in long-term muscle growth.